T1taniumF0rge-Industries-Inc/Software/Programs.md

 > [!IMPORTANT]
 >
-> Most of the files in the *OfficeSoft* folder will require Microsoft Office 2007 or later to render properly.
+> Most of the files in OfficeSoft will require Microsoft Office 2007 or later to render properly.
 Thank you for your understanding
 >
 [**Printable Lined Paper:**](https://github.com/T1taniumF0rge-Industries-Inc/Software/tree/Main/OfficeSoft/Printable%20Lined%20Paper)